digital-asset/ex-secure-daml-infra/Documentation/technote-postgresql.md

 ```
 This is done in make-certs.sh

-# Other comments on CIS Benchmark standard
+# Other comments on CIS PostgreSQL Benchmark standard

-The CIS Standards also references many other settings that you should review for your specific deployment / environment.
+The [CIS PostgresQL Benchmark](https://www.cisecurity.org/benchmark/postgresql/) also references many other settings that you should review for your specific deployment / environment.
 Many of
 the recommendations are already implemented within Docker image.
 However, many of these are less relevant for Docker deployments

 - Hardening of the hosting server (accounts and file permissions)